 Artist Ade Bethune, a Mary gardener, designed the statue depicted above for placement in her Mary Garden.
-An article about the statue found on the extensive Mary Gardens website states regarding St. Joseph:
+I found an article about the statue on the extensive Mary Gardens website years ago.
+Unfortunately, the University of Dayton, the holder of Mary gardener John Stokes' very rich Mary Gardens treasure trove, recently reconfigured the website and I am no longer able to provide a link.

 "As prayerful workman, most chaste spouse of the Blessed Virgin, and foster father of Jesus, he is the example and inspiration for every aspect of our Mary Garden work, both prayerful and practical. . . .